Have Yourself a Tractors Christmas

 Have Yourself a Tractors Christmas is the second studio album and first Christmas album by American country music band The Tractors.
 It was released by Arista Nashville on October 10, 1995.
 The album peaked at number 12 on the Billboard Top Country Albums chart.

+The track "Santa Claus Is Comin' (In a Boogie Woogie Choo Choo Train)" is a Christmas-themed reworked version of the band's debut single "Baby Likes to Rock It" from their self-titled debut album.

+The album was rereleased in 2002 as Tractors Christmas.

 Artwork

 The album's artwork has the background of a wrapped Christmas present.
 It features red stripes on the front and back and wrapping is beige and also features an oval with a picture of a tractor.
 The CD shows a black-and-white picture of Santa Claus.